 Melissa Data: A gold mine of useful demographic data, broken out by ZIP code, telephone number, SIC code, you name it.
 And all free.
 Melissa Data is a contact data company based in Rancho Santa Margarita, California.

-U.S. Small Business Administrations Small Business Start-Up Kit: This is the definitive online resource for starting a small business from the SBA, an impartial, non-profit, government agency.
+U.S. Small Business Administration: This is the definitive online resource for starting a small business from the SBA, an impartial, non-profit, government agency.
 It covers such topics as business plans, funding, regulations, and government and local assistance.
-Also on the SBA website is the SBA Business Plan Tutorial, an online, self-paced guide to creating a professional business plan for your small business.
-It includes some marketing tips, but the instructions on monthly cash flow projections, income projections, and balance sheets are essential.
+The Business Plan section is essential.

 Back to top